Flowing the leaves of a foliation with normal speed given by the logarithm of general curvature functions: Introduction

-We thank Oliver Schn\"urer for telling us this interesting problem and the suggestion to apply his method from \cite{4} to a derivative of the support function, which we use in (ii) of the proof of Theorem \ref{3} in Section \ref{proof_of_main_result}, to deduce convergence to a translating solution when corresponding a priori bounds are available.
+We thank Oliver Schn\"urer for the interesting suggestion to study the flow of foliations by general speed functions and the helpful hint to use a method from \cite{4} which allows to conclude convergence of the flow to a translating solution when the a priori estimates are available.